NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 ## Summary

-We want to add update the PM UI to render the ReadMe.md file while browing packages.
+We want to update the PM UI to render the ReadMe.md file while browsing packages.

 ## Motivation